Work

 1982

-Patty Smith and the Ramones were both playing weeknights at the CBGB, working pay phones were hard to find, we heard music from cassettes played on Walkmans and there where we, two kids doing our thing.
+Patti Smith and the Ramones were both playing weeknights at the CBGB, working pay phones were hard to find, we heard music from cassettes played on Walkmans and there where we, two kids doing our thing.
 Finding out who we wore.

 1982 is a chapter book.
 Each chapter was all recorded in one day shoot.
 All the work is impromptu.